| | |

 bless and + sanctify this mitre to be placed on the

 head of this Prelate Thy servant.
 Through Christ Our Lord.
 R. Amen.
+We, O Lord, place on the head of this Thy bishop and

 champion, the helmet of protection and salvation, so that his face being adorned